oracle/macaron/docs/source/pages/tutorials/provenance.rst

 Attestation Discovery for semver (npm)
 **************************************

-To perform an analysis on the latest version of semver (when this tutorial was written), Macaron can be run with the following command:
+To analyze a specific version of the semver package, Macaron can be run with the following command:

 .. code-block:: shell